Updated November 27, 2023

 |Examples||Vedanta, Infosys||Hindustan Unilever, Eicher motors|

 Selecting the type of stock depends on the investment style, age group, goals, and income.
-A young investor can invest most of his money in high growth stocks because a young investor has a long career and has a long time to recover from market fluctuations.
+A young investor can invest most of his money in high-growth stocks because a young investor has a long career and a long time to recover from market fluctuations.

-If the investor develops a good portfolio at the beginning of his career, it will have an exponential effect on the portfolio size when he is old.
-As the investor grows old he can transfer the growth portfolio to a stable dividend portfolio to reduce the blow in case of a market turmoil.
+If the investor develops a good portfolio at the beginning of his career, it will exponentially affect the portfolio size when he is old.
+As the investor ages, he can transfer the growth portfolio to a stable dividend portfolio to reduce the blow in a market turmoil.

-This has been a guide to the top difference between Dividend vs Growth.
-Here we also discuss the Dividend Stock vs Growth Stock key differences with infographics, and a comparison table.
+This has been a guide to the top difference between Dividends vs Growth.
+Here, we also discuss the key differences between the Dividend Stock vs Growth Stock with infographics and a comparison table.
 You may also have a look at the following articles to learn more.